zaari/nmea-parser/README.md

 ## Roadmap

-Until version 1.0 refactoring and renaming of crate's code elements is likely to happen but the goal is to the make breaking changes as early as possible.
+Until version 1.0 refactoring and renaming of crate's code elements is likely to happen.
 The following table shows the plan to include different sentences in the crate.
 Prioritisation is based on estimated significance and implementation effort of each of them.

 |Version |Category    |Goal                                                   |
 |--------|------------|-------------------------------------------------------|